 Sandra Postel directs the independent Global Water Policy Project, and lectures, writes and consults on global water issues.
 In 2010 she was appointed Freshwater Fellow of the National Geographic Society, where she serves as lead water expert for the Society’s freshwater efforts.
-Sandra is co-creator of Change the Course, the national freshwater conservation and restoration campaign.
+Sandra is co-creator of Change the Course, the national freshwater conservation and restoration campaign being pioneered by National Geographic and its partners.

 During 2000-2008, Sandra was visiting senior lecturer in Environmental Studies at Mount Holyoke College, and late in that term directed the college’s Center for the Environment.
 From 1988 until 1994, she was vice president for research at the Worldwatch Institute.
 Sandra is a Pew Scholar in Conservation and the Environment, and in 2002 was named one of the Scientific American 50, an award recognizing contributions to science and technology.